PBIS, Behavior Guidelines & Disciplinary Policy

 ● Committing or attempting to commit theft or damage (* It is important for parents to understand that a child might very well bring a weapon, such as a souvenir, even a Swiss Army knife to show his/her friends, without any malicious intent, in which case he/she will still be suspended.)

-For children needing additional behavior support, an incentive plan may be developed to modify behavior, using positive incentives and providing more structure in behavior supports.
+For children needing additional behavior support, an incentive plan may be developed to modify behavior, using positive incentives and providing more structure with behavior supports.

 - Upon arriving on campus, go directly to the designated supervised area on the lower playground.